 Cindy won her first academic award in Grade 7 (for having the highest average in school), and she hasn’t stopped excelling since.
 In high school, she received a scholarship for having the highest English mark in Elgin County and went on to get her undergraduate degree from Huron College at the University of Western Ontario, where she continued on to law school.

 Cindy articled at a large firm in London, Ontario and then spent eight years in family law at a medium-sized firm in London, mentored by a lawyer who is now a judge.
-She even taught in the business law and law clerks programs at Fanshawe College and served on the board of directors for the Women’s Community House in London for several years.
+She even taught in the business law and law clerks programs at Fanshawe College in London, Ontario and the law clerk and paralegal programs at Georgian College in Barrie and served on the board of directors for the Women’s Community House in London for several years.
 She’s a classic example of a “small town girl makes good” story.

 As gifted as Cindy is, she readily admits that she has no musical talent.
 All of the family’s musical ability went to her younger brother, who sings and plays the guitar, so she lives vicariously through him.
 This doesn’t prevent her from loving music, though (especially Motown).
 In fact, her cat plus her Labrador Retriever are both named after famous musicians.